moioonjake/midi2trigger/README.md

 Currently there’s no already made panel for this.

 # Possible updates to v1.2
-- Add: bypass caps to power line, 10uf to positive and GND before and after LM78L05
+- Add: bypass caps to power line, 10uf to positive and GND before and after LM78L05.
-- Change: route +5v line from LM78L05 to Arduino +5v instead VIN
+- Change: route +5v line from LM78L05 to Arduino +5v instead VIN.
+- Change: MIDI In/Thru change from pins to stereo 3.5mm jacks instead of MIDI connectors.

 These can be added to current PCB with soldering capacitors straight to LM78L05 and cutting trace and adding jump wire to Arduino +5v pin.